CSPO: Certified Scrum Product Owner

 There are no prerequisites for the course, however students are expected to complete the pre-course reading required.

-Prior to attending the course, students should familiarise themselves with the Scrum Principles, as well as additional Suggested Reading found on the Scrum Alliance website.
+Prior to attending the course, students should familiarise themselves with key Scrum terms and definitions, as described in the Scrum Guide.
+An online, as well as downloadable pdf version of the Scrum Guide, is available as pre-reading.

 In order to become a Certified Scrum Product Owner Certification (CSPO), you will need to successfully complete the 2 day course, following which your name will be registered with the Scrum Alliance.